apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/create-and-connect-a-mysql-cluster.md

 ### Create a cluster

-KubeBlocks supports creating two types of MySQL clusters: Standalone and Raft Group.
+KubeBlocks supports creating two types of MySQL clusters: Standalone and RaftGroup Cluster.
 Standalone only supports one replica and can be used in scenarios with lower requirements for availability.
-For scenarios with high availability requirements, it is recommended to create a Raft Group, which creates a cluster with three replicas.
+For scenarios with high availability requirements, it is recommended to create a RaftGroup Cluster, which creates a cluster with three replicas.
 And to ensure high availability, all replicas are distributed on different nodes by default.

 <Tabs>